Skip to content

 1. Docker / Docker Compose

 In a container the server must use the HTTP transport.
 The default stdio transport only works when the MCP client spawns the server as a local child process; it cannot cross the container boundary.
 The image therefore defaults to TDMCP_TRANSPORT=http on port 3939, and reaches TouchDesigner on the host via host.docker.internal.
+It binds 0.0.0.0 inside the container so Docker can publish the port; non-container HTTP runs remain loopback-only by default.

 bash